egel-lang/egel-docs/source/calc.rst

     >> [ X -> X ] 5
     5

-The anonymous pattern-matching combinator may consist of multiple alternatives which pattern match from left to right.
+The nameless pattern-matching combinator may consist of multiple alternatives which pattern match from left to right.
 You can mix variables and constants in patterns.